 There are no straightforward answers but these are just some important factors to think about.

-Of course, there are also other factors such as energy level and fertility issues or health risks for the mother and baby which I did not cover in this article as it has been repeated many times.
+Of course, there are also other factors such as fertility issues or health risks for the mother and baby.
+I did not cover in this article as it has been repeated many times.

 Do you have any other factors that you feel young adults should consider?
 Please do share them in the comments below.